 WHAT ARE THE RISKS OF A PIV?

-PIVs can be hard to place in a baby, especially a baby who is very chubby, sick, or small.
+PIVs can be hard to place in a baby, such as when a baby is very chubby, sick, or small.
 In some cases, the provider cannot put in a PIV.
 If this happens, another therapy is needed.

-PIVs may stop working after only 1 or 2 days.
+PIVs may stop working after only a short time.
 If this happens, the PIV will be taken out and a new one will be put in.
-The PIV may also be changed from time to time to decrease the risk for infection.

-If a PIV comes out of the vein, fluid from the IV can go into the body.
-When this happens the IV is considered "infiltrated."
+If a PIV slips out of the vein, fluid from the IV can go into the skin instead of the vein.
+When this happens, the IV is considered "infiltrated."
 The IV site will look puffy and may be red.
 Sometimes, an infiltrate may cause the skin and tissue to get very irritated.
-The baby can get a tissue burn if the medicine is especially irritating to the skin.
+The baby can get a tissue burn if the medicine that was in the IV is irritating to the skin.
 In some special cases, medications may be injected into the skin to reduce the risk for long-term skin damage from an infiltrate.

 When a baby needs IV fluids or medicine over a long period of time, a PICC is used.
-Regular IVs only last 1 to 3 days and need to be replaced.
+Regular IVs only last 1 to 3 days before bleeding to be replaced.
 A PICC can stay in for 2 to 3 weeks or longer.

 PIV - infants; Peripheral IV - infants; Peripheral line - infants; Peripheral line - neonatal

 Santillanes G, Claudius I. Pediatric vascular access and blood sampling techniques.
 In: Roberts J, ed.
 Roberts and Hedges' Clinical Procedures in Emergency Medicine and Acute Care.
 7th ed.
 Philadelphia, PA: Elsevier Saunders; 2019:chap 19.

 Updated by: Kimberly G. Lee, MD, MSc, IBCLC, Clinical Professor of Pediatrics, Division of Neonatology, Medical University of South Carolina, Charleston, SC.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.